by Timothy Capps

 Bye-bye, ‘Bad Hair Days’

 Here in Maryland, as else- where in America, it was a neat quid pro quo that assured consumers of a ready supply of something essential to everyday living and the conduct of business: energy to keep the lights on, the air conditioning running, the heat pumping, the water running.
 For better or worse, our society has become extremely energy dependent, with the basic necessities of life built around having a reliable flow of electricity in one’s home, office, or other place of business or recreation.
-Sure, our great-great grandparents lived without electricity, or gas operated vehicles for that matter, but every day was a bad hair day for them and their neighbors.
+Sure, our great-great grandparents lived without electricity or gas for that matter, but every day was a bad hair day for them and their neighbors.
+Whilst they didn’t have the option to power anything with gas, we do.
+Some people living in our area store their own gas, just in case their electricity goes out.
+The gas can be used to power a generator, giving them some electricity back.
+We’ve seen people using gas bottle trolleys from Storemasta to move these gas bottles around when they need them.
+That’s how dependent we are now on electricity.
+We need it to power most things, which is why some people keep gas stored.

 The public utilities industry grew as the nation grew, building generating plants and the connective capacity to deliver electricity and/or natural gas into homes and businesses.
 With this the industry of Flow Meters also grew, to deal with and measure the volume and regulate the pressure of this gas.
 This was typically done under the umbrella of a regulatory agency that oversaw rates, approved permits for new generating or distribution capacity, and determined rates of return for these monopolistic businesses so that they could earn a profit for their shareholders without unduly charging their customers for what was an increasingly necessary product.
 As a result finding the right utility service is a little more complicated in the US, with many different options for residents to choose from.
 This could be seen as both a blessing and a curse, for example, while you have the ability to choose, you might find that you are unsure which utility company will work in your own interest and which will work in their own.
 Read more about Power to Choose Texas to learn more about this unfortunate phenomenon.